When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Nintendo Switch 2 rumours: Nvidia leaks and more

-Back in March, a new Nintendo Switch console was seemingly confirmed through the Nvidia leaks, which references “nvn2”, a graphics API that game boffins have linked to the Switch 2.
+All the way back in March 2022, a new Nintendo Switch console was seemingly confirmed through the Nvidia leaks, which references “nvn2”, a graphics API that game boffins have linked to the Switch 2.

 Obviously, we know that any Switch 2 console will be more powerful than the plain ol’ Switch.
 What this leak claims to reveal is that the Switch 2 will come with ray tracing support and DLSS.
 This basically means it will utilise AI to turbocharge its graphics, increasing frame rate and resolution beyond what would otherwise be possible.